IQSS/dataverse/doc/sphinx-guides/source/developers/intro.rst

 Intended Audience
 -----------------

-This guide is intended primarily for developers who want to work on the main Dataverse software code base at https://github.com/IQSS/dataverse but see "Related Projects" below for other code you can work on!
+This guide is intended primarily for developers who want to work on the main Dataverse Software code base at https://github.com/IQSS/dataverse but see "Related Projects" below for other code you can work on!

 To get started, you'll want to set up your :doc:`dev-environment` and make sure you understand the branching strategy described in the :doc:`version-control` section and how to make a pull request. :doc:`testing` is expected.
 Opinions about :doc:`coding-style` are welcome!